infinyon/flv-kf-protocol/README.md

 This project is licensed under the [Apache license](LICENSE-APACHE).

 ### Contribution
+If you'd like to contribute to the project, please read our [Contributing guide](CONTRIBUTING.md).

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Fluvio by you, shall be licensed as Apache, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in flv-kf-protocol by you, shall be licensed as Apache, without any additional terms or conditions.